Lineage of

 Record Group 2 Agency R169-B14-S1-00105

-John Mead was born 1703 in Cecil Co., Maryland, and died 1754 in Bedford Co., Virginia.
+John Mead, Sr. was born in 1700 or 1703 in Cecil Co., Province of Maryland, and died in 1754 in Bedford Co., Province of Virginia.
+He is buried at the Meade Family Cemetery, New London, Bedford Co., VA.
+He was the son of William “The Patriarch” Mead, Sr., and Elizabeth Sarah Mead and was the husband of Mary Abrell Mead.
 He married Mary Abrell March 2, 1725/26 in New Garden MM, Chester Co., Pennsylvania, daughter of Richard Abrell and Elizabeth Unknown.
 She was born in Cecil Co., Maryland, and died before 1764.
+He was the father of William Mead, Abrell Mead, Sr., Robert Mead and John Mead, Jr., and the brother of William Mead, Rachel Wright, Robert Mead, Samuel Mead, Pleasant Satterthwaite and Sarah van Blunk.
+He was a Carpenter.

 Children of John Mead and Mary Abrell are: